 No. You will be asked once after Secure Login is first turned on.
 After that, you will only need to complete Secure Login about every two weeks or if you start using Quicken on a different computer.

 Do I need to do anything to enable Secure Login?

 No. Secure Login will be enabled for all Quicken customers.

 Can I control the email address or phone number used for Secure Login?

 Yes.
-Your Secure Login security code will be sent to either the email address or mobile phone number associated with your Intuit ID.
+Your Secure Login security code will be sent to either the email address or mobile phone number associated with your Quicken ID.

 To update your email address or mobile phone number visit the Quicken Profile Management page directly in your web browser.

 Why do I have to take all these steps just to update my Quicken accounts?

 We have increased the number of steps to access your account because of the increase of identity theft.
 You entrust us to protect sensitive data and we take that seriously.
 Our customers’ privacy and security is our main priority.
 Moreover, multi-factor authentication is becoming very common for financial services and sensitive web accessible products.

 We always recommend that customers take precautions to protect their identity.
 It is important that you not only create strong passwords, but also avoid using the same password for all your accounts.

 Security is a shared responsibility.
 Even with Secure Login in place, you can help fight fraud by making sure to:

 - NOT use the same password for your Quicken products that you use for any other online products.